qingstor/qingstor-sdk-ruby/README.md

 ## Installation

-This Gem uses Ruby's _keyword arguments_ feature, thus Ruby 2.1.5 or higher is required.
+This Gem uses Ruby's _keyword arguments_ feature, thus Ruby v2.1.5 or higher is required.
 See [this article](https://robots.thoughtbot.com/ruby-2-keyword-arguments) for more details about _keyword arguments_.

+_Notice:_ If you are using Ruby v1.9.x, please checkout the [compatible] branch.

 ### Install from RubyGems